RaggedAtlas

 checkout_latest() opens a read-only atlas pinned to the snapshot just created.
 All tables are at their Lance versions as of v0 — any subsequent writes to the atlas will not be visible through this handle.

-Both cell_schema and store are optional — pointer fields are inferred from the cell table's Arrow schema and the store is reconstructed from the URI recorded at snapshot time.
-Pass them explicitly only when you need to override the defaults.
+Both obs_schemas and store are optional — the obs tables to open are read from the snapshot record, pointer fields are inferred from each obs table's Arrow schema, and the store is reconstructed from the URI recorded at snapshot time.
+Pass obs_schemas={"cells": CellSchema, ...} explicitly only when you need typed schemas (e.g. to write back into a freshly-restored atlas).

 cd4 = (